 Building a philanthropic culture takes intentional planning and execution.
-Success begins with a balanced development plan, stakeholder inclusion (board, staff, volunteers, donors…) and “ask” preparation – the “How” (direct mail, email, or in person) and the “Who” (staff, board or volunteer) – execution and follow-up.
+Success begins with a balanced development plan, Case for Support; stakeholder inclusion (board, staff, volunteers, donors…) and “ask” preparation – the “How” (direct mail, email, or in person) and the “Who” (staff, board or volunteer) – execution and follow-up.

 This session is designed to teach participants the importance of philanthropy and its role in building sustainable resources for nonprofit organizations.
 The group will also focus on ways to identify and steward donors as well as engage board members and volunteers in the process.

-Participants will have an opportunity to pose questions (please come prepared to share personal experiences, challenges and successes), role play one-on-one “asks” and participate in rich conversations about the philanthropic process including:
+Participants will have an opportunity to pose questions (please come prepared to share personal experiences, challenges and successes), and participate in rich conversations about the philanthropic process including:

 · Effective development planning